QR5.7.1 The Simulation Hypothesis

 Figure 5.17.
 Eggs break but don’t unbreak

-The second law of thermodynamics explains what the first law can’t, why events that are in theory reversible, in practice might not be.
-For example, running a video of the earth orbiting the sun looks the same to us, but playing a video of an egg breaking in reverse evokes laughter.
-By the first law, the events of egg breaking are just as reversible as the earth’s orbit, but common sense tells us it doesn’t happen.
-The second law states that the disorder of every isolated system increases or stays constant, so eggs can break but not unbreak.
+The second law of thermodynamics explains what the first law can’t, that what is in theory reversible, in practice isn’t.
+For example, running a video of the earth orbiting the sun looks much the same, but playing a video of an egg breaking in reverse evokes laughter.
+But by the first law, the events of egg breaking are just as reversible as the earth’s orbit, so why doesn’t it happen?
+The second law provides the answer that disorder always increases or stays constant, so eggs can break but not unbreak (Figure 5.17).

-Entropy is the concept physics uses to describe disorder, randomness, or uncertainty.
-Boltzmann defined it as the number of possible microscopic states, of atoms or molecules, that produce a macroscopic state, and that definition is used here.
+Entropy is the concept that physics uses to describe disorder, randomness, or uncertainty.
+Boltzmann defined it as the number of possible microscopic states of molecules that can produce a macroscopic state, so that definition is used here.
 For example, when a colored gas injected into an empty bottle spreads, entropy is said to increase.
-Initially, when the gas molecules are concentrated, entropy is low because the number of molecule combinations that allow it is low.
-Of all the molecule combinations, far more support the spread-out state, so it has a higher entropy.
-The gas then spreads to increase entropy because more micro-state combinations support it.
+Initially, the gas molecules are concentrated at a point, so its entropy is the number of molecule combinations that allow that.
+However a lot more molecule combinations allow the spread-out state, so entropy increases as the gas spreads.
+The gas then spreads because more micro-state combinations support the spread-out state.

 Figure 5.18.
 Entropy increases as disorder increases

-In general, entropy increases as disorder increases (Figure 5.18).
-Yet while the gas in the bottle will probably spread over time, its molecules could all by chance move back to the top, but that is unlikely.
-The second law is based probability, so it’s a statistical law, not a causal law.
-It isn’t that objects must become more disordered, but that in a constantly changing world, they probably will.
-Disorder therefore prevails because it is more probable.
+In general, entropy increases because it is more probable, but while gas injected into a bottle will probably spread over time, its molecules could by chance all move back to a point.
+This is unlikely but possible, so the second law is a statistical law, based on probability, not a causal law based on a force.
+Objects don’t have to become more disordered, but in a constantly changing world they probably will.
+Disorder prevails because it is probable, and it is probable because our world is constantly changing, just as constantly shaking a bottle makes its contents disperse.

 Next

-We say that energy isn’t created or destroyed when we see it take other forms.
-For example, when a car slows down due to road friction, its tires become hot and radiate heat, so kinetic energy is being converted into heat energy.
-Conversely, a steam engine essentially converts heat energy into kinetic energy.
-Energy then is seen to take different forms, but with one notable exception.
+Science concludes that energy isn’t created or destroyed because it can be seen to take other forms.
+For example, when road friction slows down a car, its tires become hot and radiate heat, so kinetic energy is seen to become heat energy, just as steam engines are seen to convert heat energy into kinetic energy.
+Energy is then observed to take different forms, but with one notable exception.

 Lifting an object takes energy that dropping it releases, but where does it go to or come from?
-There is no heat or radiation, so it is said to have potential energy based on its position in a gravitational field.
-This balances the energy books, to conserve energy, but where is potential energy stored?
+There is no heat flow so it is said to have potential energy based on its position in a gravitational field.
+This balances the energy books to conserve energy, but where is potential energy stored?

 For example, if a rocket blasts off into an earth orbit, where did the liftoff energy go?
-If it then floats off into space, where is that energy stored when it leaves our solar system?
-Or if it crashes into a big planet like Jupiter, to release more energy than it took to leave earth, where did the extra energy come from?
-The current answer, that gravity gives and takes potential energy, is a theory about an unknown mechanism that lets energy be conserved when apparently, it isn’t.
+If it then floats off into space forever, where is that energy stored?
+Or if it crashes into Jupiter to release more energy than it took to leave earth, where did the extra energy come from?
+The current answer, that gravity gives and takes potential energy, assumes an unknown mechanism that invisibly stores and releases energy as needed.

-In this model, energy is the transfer of processing that occurs when quantum waves spread.
-Light then has radiant energy because it spreads, and high frequencies that spread more processing have more energy.
-Heat energy is also radiant energy, but of a lower frequency.
-Radiant energy is then conserved because photons are never destroyed, but just restart, as processing can.
-If every physical event restarts photons in various forms, as light or matter, photons are always conserved.
+In this model, energy is defined as the rate at which the quantum network transfers processing.
+Light then has radiant energy because it is a process spreading, and high frequencies spread it faster, so they have more energy, while low frequencies are heat energy.
+Radiant energy is then conserved because photons are never destroyed but just restart, as processing can.

+Photons can also explain kinetic energy.
 When light shining on a solar sail makes it move, radiant energy is converted into kinetic energy.
-If the sail moves because it acquires photons that bias its distribution, kinetic energy is also based on photons.
-When objects collide in empty space, kinetic energy is conserved because directional photons are exchanged, but their number is constant.
-Nuclear energy from matter seems different, but if matter arose from light, it is also based on photons.
+If the sail moves by acquiring photons that bias its distribution, kinetic energy is also based on photons.
+When objects collide, kinetic energy is conserved because the photons exchanged are constant, and nuclear energy from matter is also based on photons if matter arose from light.
+Physical events then restart photons in various forms, as light or matter, but photons are always conserved because they are immortal.

 Next

-The concept of order arose from thermodynamics, which began as the study of heat in machines like steam engines, to increase their efficiency.
-It was observed that the total energy was constant, which was the first law of thermodynamics, and that energy always flows from hot to cold, which was the second law.
-It follows that if our universe is a closed system, it will have a constant energy that constantly disperses.
+Thermodynamics began as the study of heat machines like steam engines to increase their efficiency.
+The observation that the total energy of the machine remained constant gave the first law of thermodynamics, that energy is always conserved, and that energy always flows from hot to cold gave the second law, that energy always disperses.
+It followed that if our universe is a big machine, it will have a constant energy that constantly disperses.

-The second law of thermodynamics then predicts that everything in our universe will disperse, until there is maybe one atom per cubic light year, in a big freeze that will last forever, so:
+Thermodynamics predicts that the energy of our universe will always disperse, to end up as maybe one atom per cubic light year, in a big freeze that will last forever, because:

 “… eventually all these over densities will be ironed out and the Universe will be left featureless and lifeless forever, it seems” (Barrow, 2007), p191.

-The cooling effect of this expanding is shown by cosmic microwave background, which was once white hot but is now freezing cold.
-If space is expanding everywhere, every photon now has a slightly longer wavelength than a moment ago, and so less energy than before.
-Expanding space took its energy and didn’t give it back, so the total energy of the universe must reduce, because expanding takes energy.
+This cooling effect is illustrated by cosmic microwave background, which is the eartly light that was once white hot but is now freezing cold.
+Space is still expanding today, so every photon in the universe has a slightly longer wavelength now than it did yesterday, and so less energy.
+Expanding space is taking energy from light and not giving it back, so the total energy of our universe is reducing.

 Next